matt-ball/postman-local/README.md

 ### `postman bootstrap`

 Converts a collections requests, responses and scripts to JSON/JavaScript files, placed in the directory specified during `postman setup`.
 Run this command whenever adding requests, responses or scripts on the Postman side - it will not update previously bootstrapped request, response or script files.
-See more at [bootstrapping](#bootstrapping)
+It will also create a collection JSON file, and environment files too (if you selected some during `postman setup`).
+See more at [bootstrapping](#bootstrapping).

 ### `postman clone`

-Creates both collection and environment (if present) in `My Workspace` in Postman for testing.
+Creates both collection and environment(s) (if present) in `My Workspace` in Postman for testing.
 Will update pre-existing clones after running once.
-Useful when checking out others branches.
+Useful when checking out others branches or before using `postman update` and updating the original resources.

 ### `postman setup`

-Run for intial setup.
+Run for intial setup or later reconfiguration.
 Generates a `.postman.json` configuration file.

 ### `postman sync`

-Converts the files created with `postman bootstrap` back to the Postman collection format.
+Converts the files created with `postman bootstrap` back to the Postman collection format (JSON).
 Use after making changes and before pushing to your VCS, running `postman clone` or `postman update`.

 ### `postman update`

-Updates the collection and environment (if one exists) in Postman with local changes.
+Updates the original collection and any environment(s) in the Postman app with your local changes.
 Useful for CI/CD on merge to master - include your config/secrets `.postman.json` file (generated from `postman setup`) within this environment. _Note_: scripts in Postman will now include additional code through the Postman CLI bundling process - it's easier to edit locally only at this point.

 ## Getting started